Vlix/rngeneration/README.md

 	* implement as one-way
 	* two-way might be shortcut for 2 Connectors
 * Connectors have Requirements
-* Requirements are sets of Collectables (and Settings)
+* Requirements are sets of Collectables (and Options)
 	* Requirements should be composable for convenience
 * Collectables can be of a certain type
 * Areas can have Collectables (skills/items)